A Fixed-Parameter Perspective on #BIS: Introduction

 In parameterised complexity, the central goal is to determine whether computational problems have fixed-parameter tractable (FPT) algorithms, that is, algorithms that run in time $f(k)\cdot n^{O(1)}$ for some computable function~$f$.
 Hardness results are presented using the $W$-hierarchy~\cite{FG}, and in particular using the complexity classes W[1] and W[2], which constitute the first two levels of the hierarchy.
 It is known (see \cite{FG}) that $\mbox{FPT} \subseteq \mbox{W}[1] \subseteq \mbox{W}[2]$ and these classes are widely believed to be distinct from each other.
 It is also known~\cite[Chapter~14]{FK} that the Exponential Time Hypothesis (see~\cite{IP}) implies $\mbox{FPT} \ne \mbox{W[1]}$.
 Analogous classes $\mbox{\#W[1]}$ and $\mbox{\#W[2]}$ exist for counting problems~\cite{FG04}.

-As can be seen from the table, we prove that all of our problems are at least \Wo-hard to solve exactly, which indicates that they cannot be solved by FPT algorithms.
+As can be seen from the table, we prove that all of our problems are at least \Wo-hard to solve exactly, which indicates (subject to the complexity assumptions in the previous paragraph) that they cannot be solved by FPT algorithms.
 Moreover, \klbis\ and \klmaxbis\ are \Wo-hard to solve even approximately.
 It is known \cite{Mueller} that each parameterised counting problem in the class \#W[i] has a randomised FPT approximation algorithm using a W[i] oracle, so W[i]-hardness is the appropriate hardness notion for parameterised approximate counting problems.
 By contrast, we show that \kbis\ \emph{can} be solved approximately in FPT time.
 In fact, it has an FPT randomized approximation scheme~(FPTRAS).

 Motivated by the fact that \bis\ is known to be \#P-complete to solve exactly even on graphs of degree 3~\cite{XIA2007111}, we also consider the case where the input graph has bounded degree.
 While the conventional problems remain intractable in this setting (row one of the table), we prove that all three of our problems admit linear-time fixed-parameter algorithms for bounded-degree instances (row two).
 Note that Theorem~\ref{thm:kbisbd}(i) is also implicit in independent work by Patel and Regts~\cite{DBLP:journals/corr/PatelR16}.